lykyd/tools/README.md

 - git reset —-soft HEAD^ : go back to the previous but keep file changes
 - git reset -—hard HEAD^ : go back to the previous and all changes
 - git reset -—hard HEAD^^ : go back to 2 commits before
-- git commit —-amend -m “New message” : add to the previous commit
+- git commit —-amend -m “New message” + git push --force (if was pushed and alone on branch) : add to the previous commit

 **Hotfix**
 - checkout hotfix